katacoda-scenarios/kubernetes-bootcamp-scenarios/1/step3.md

 `kubectl get nodes`{{execute}}

 This command shows all nodes that can be used to host our applications.
-Now we have only one node, and we can see that it’s status is ready (it is ready to accept applications for deployment).
+Now we have only one node, and we can see that its status is ready (it is ready to accept applications for deployment).